ads1986/python-developer-roadmap/README.md

 - Python Interpreter

   The Python Language was create by [Guido Van Rossum](https://pt.wikipedia.org/wiki/Guido_van_Rossum) that implemented cpython [cpython](https://www.python.org/search/?q=cpython), write in C Language, is the original Python implementation and have all is need to run a Python app.
-Cpython is not  just a compiler, it has in his process an Assembler that create the bytecode and an Interpreter (or PVM) that will intepretate and run the bytecode.
+Cpython is not  just a compiler, it has in his process a Compilation phase hat create the bytecode and an Interpreter (or PVM) that will intepretate the bytecode in a [evaluation loop](https://sites.google.com/a/nu.edu.pk/hci-060129/lectures-1/execution-evaluation-loop).

 - Python 2 and Python 3 (diferences)

 - Running Python Code

 ### 2.1.
 Code Editors